Questions About Neck Lift

-Individuals in their 20s and 30s may benefit from a neck lift, especially those who have experienced a massive weight loss or have a hereditary defect of the neck.
+Individuals in their 20s and 30s may benefit from a neck lift, especially those who experienced a massive weight loss or have a hereditary defect of the neck.
 Patients in their 60s and 70s often undergo a neck lift to cosmetically treat the visible signs of aging.

 Neck or Chin?